mangesh1309/Conditional-GAN/README.md

 ## Files

-1. `conditional_gan.ipynb`: Implementation of a CGAN using TensorFlow for generating conditional synthetic data.
+1. `(working)conditional_gan3.ipynb`: Implementation of a CGAN using TensorFlow for generating conditional synthetic data.

 ## Usage

-The `conditional_gan.py` file contains the implementation of the CGAN model.
+The `(working)conditional_gan3.ipynb` file contains the implementation of the CGAN model.
 To train the model and generate conditional synthetic data, simply execute the Python script: